Tracking down the last of the remaining Stalinist-style buildings and monuments left in Armenia, Georgia and Nagorno-Karabakh

 I cannot find any reference to this statue but it is typical of Socialist Classicism (*), with the manly soldier heading off into the distance carrying the vulnerable child.
 This statue is located in the backstreets of Stepanavan, walking distance from the main square.

-(*) Anyone else think this is a really cool phrase?
+(*) Does anyone else think this is a really cool phrase?
 It rolls off the tongue.

 Soviet soldier in Stepanavan